-The Campotenese basin and its VCT boundary fault is an example that summarizes the aforementioned issues: (1) lack of availability of paleoseismological data as the basin is entirely located within the Mt.
-Pollino National Park, thus requiring prior authorization from authorities; (2) lack of availability of publicly accessible geophysical data; (3) no fresh recent surface displacements within the Holocene deposits having been observed along its trace.
-For all these reasons, the VCT represents an ideal case study on which to test our working method.

-We have conducted an explorative GPR field campaign across a VCT sector, suggested by discontinuous and smooth geomorphic scarps, as a screening tool for the definition of its possible Quaternary displacement history.
-The objectives of the paper are to (i) review and describe geophysical characteristics associated with a peculiar GPR signature of faulting, and propose a reference methodological workflow; (ii) specifically check the efficiency of GPR prospecting to locate the VCT fault and to depict its subsurface pattern and spatial continuity at shallow depth; (iii) provide new data to eventually relate the occurrence of $M{\rm w}$ >6.0 seismic events; (iv) pave the way for other local geophysical studies and identify interesting sites for future ground-truthing and/or paleoseismological trenching; (v) to be directly applicable to and have an impact on the planning of future mitigation strategies for the reduction of surface faulting risk in the nearby urbanized areas.
+- structure is currently unclear, but geological and morpho-structural data suggest this fault has played an important role 2 in determining the geometry and the recent sedimentary evolution of the basin. - 3 The Campotenese basin and its VCT boundary fault is an example that summarizes the aforementioned issues: 1) lack - of availability of paleoseismological data as the basin is entirely located within the Mt.
+Pollino National Park, thus 4 - 5 requiring prior authorization from authorities; 2) lack of availability of publically accessible geophysical data; 3) no - 6 fresh recent surface displacements within the Holocene deposits have been observed along its trace.
+For all these - 7 reasons, the VCT represents an ideal case study suitable to test our working method. - 8 We have conducted an explorative GPR field campaign across a VCT sector, suggested by discontinuous and smooth - 9 geomorphic scarps, as a screening tool for the definition of its possible Quaternary displacement history.
+The - objectives of the paper are to: i) review and describe geophysical characteristics associated with a peculiar GPR - signature of faulting, and propose a reference methodological workflow; ii) specifically check the efficiency of GPR - 11 - 12 prospecting to locate the VCT fault and to depict its subsurface pattern and spatial continuity at shallow depth; iii) - provide new data to eventually relate the occurrence of M_w > 6.0 seismic events; iv) pave the way for other local - 13 14 - geophysical studies and identify interesting sites for future ground-truthing and/or paleoseismological trenching; v) to - have direct application and impact to the planning of future mitigation strategies for the reduction of surface faulting - 16 risk in the nearby urbanized areas.

-2 Tectonic setting and seismicity
+2. Tectonic setting and seismicity